wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-backup.md

 <a name="whatsbackedup"></a>
 ## What gets backed up
-web sites can back up the following information:
+Web Apps can back up the following information:

-* web site configuration
+* Web app configuration
-* web site file content
+* Web app file content
 * Any Azure SQL atabases or MySQL databases connected to your app (you can choose which ones to include in the backup)

 This information is backed up to the Azure storage account and container that you specify.